 Christmas shouldn’t mean worry and stress.
 Instead of putting your energy into shopping and spending, transfer your efforts into creative Christian giving and you and your family will have the best Christmas ever.

 Pursuing Pleasure — Finding Boredom

 By God’s design, excessive indulgence soon turns to ashes.
 Boredom is a sign that nothing earthly will satisfy us.
 God, on the other hand, gives us access to an infinite reservoir of joy.

 The Real Sophisticates

 The sophisticated of this world find a great deal of pleasure in behaving in a sophisticated way.
-We can take pleasure in our sophistication, yet our sophistication doesn't result from our behavior.
-It results from God's behavior, so that it flows with a grace that comes only from His grace.
+We can take pleasure in our sophistication, yet our sophistication doesn’t result from our behavior.
+It results from God’s behavior so it flows with a grace that comes only from His grace.

 Responding in Love: Theological Guidelines for Human Care Ministry

 We define and direct human care ministry relative to the heart of our Lutheran faith, the Gospel of Jesus Christ and its essential partner, the Law of God.
 We have been united with Jesus and one another in His body, the Church, and are called to and equipped for Christ-like service to one another and the world.

 We cannot separate our faith life from our career or business.
 Our service through our vocations is an expression of our gratitude for God’s grace through Christ.
 We have received God’s forgiveness through Christ’s sacrifice on the cross.
 We show our thanks to Him by forgiving others for His sake.